 If you do not want the complete preparation of our Premier Service, we also offer places on both our Interview Preparation Days and Oxbridge Preparation Weekend independently.
 Those that qualify for a place on our Access Programme, will receive a free place at one of our Interview Preparation Days.
 We offer a wide selection of free personal statement resources for those that register on our site, including a breakdown of how the interview period works, help on how to prepare, and past interview questions,

-Strong candidates will be able to demonstrate academic ability, independence and flexibility of thought, and an informed application of logic to tackle unfamiliar questions.
-Knowing your school syllabus thoroughly is important as this allows applicants to support their points with evidence at each turn, but the key is to move beyond your syllabus and answer difficult questions with sound judgement, supposition and lateral thought.
+Strong candidates will be able to demonstrate academic ability, independence, and flexibility of thought, and an informed application of logic to tackle unfamiliar questions.
+Knowing your school syllabus thoroughly is important as this allows applicants to support their points with evidence at each turn, but the key is to move beyond your syllabus and answer difficult questions with sound judgment, supposition and lateral thought.

 Strong candidates will have: